IBM/cos-trigger-functions/README.md

     ```

 ### Bind Service Credentials to the Created Cloud Object Storage Package
 1. The deploy command created a package for you called `cloud-object-storage`.
 This package contains some useful cloud functions for interacting with cloud object storage.
-If you selected a different region for your bucket than Cross-Regional us-geo, let's update the `cloud-object-storage` package with this information.
+If you selected a different region for your bucket than Cross Region us-geo, let's update the `cloud-object-storage` package with this information.
     ```
     ibmcloud fn package update cloud-object-storage --param endpoint <COS_PUBLIC_ENDPOINT>
     ```